ben18785/mrr_dissection_meta_analyses/documentation/Plan of action.md

 * [x] Look why moucheti doesn't seem to be being fit with species / complex fits.
 Think this is a mistake because Moucheti has only a single species.
 Need to rerun!
 Has been rerun.
 No need to rerun k-fold for species vs grouped since Moucheti not in species.
 Nor for group vs continent as seems I was using 778 data points before.
 * [x] Added estimates for Detinova without insecticide
 * [x] check that quadrimaculatus isn't being missed off of detinova estimates: it gets removed since it has too few data
+* [ ] Check that Polovodova estimates of senescence in main figure are up to date.